Opportunities

-Job Opportunity: Programming Assistant
+Job Opportunity: Community Engagement Assistant

-Position funded though the Young Canada Works at Building Careers in Heritage Program
+Position funded though the Young Canada Works

 SAVAC’s Mandate: